 International Semester in Practice Program

-Interested students should contact Instructor Mary Sawicki to discuss details of program and application process.
+Interested students should contact Externship Director Mary Sawicki for program details and requirements.

 Program Details

-• Students extern full time in a 10-credit ungraded field placement (the equivalent of 35 hours per week at the externship), with oversight from a faculty supervisor, during one semester of their final year at the law school.
+• Students extern full time in a 10-credit ungraded field placement (the equivalent of 35 hours per week at the externship), with oversight from a faculty supervisor, during one semester of their final year in law school.

-• Students concurrently enroll in a two-credit graded internship seminar.
-Among other things, enrolled students are required to submit weekly time logs and journals, speak with his/her faculty advisor for one hour at least every other week, and complete mid-semester and end-of-semester evaluations of the placement.
+• Students are required to participate in a two-credit remote externship class.
+Enrolled students are required to submit weekly time logs and journals, be in regular contact with their faculty supervisor, and complete mid-semester and end-of-semester evaluations of the placement.
+Please contact Professor Sawicki for additional requirements of participating in an international semester in practice.

-Suffolk Law School has relationships with the following organizations (as well as others), or students may identify their own placement organization based on a particular practice area or region.
+Suffolk Law School has relationships with organizations and students may identify their own placement organization based on a particular practice area or region.
+Interested students should consult with externship professor Mary Sawicki to discuss potential externship opportunities.
 (All placements must be approved by Suffolk Law before a student applies):

-To qualify under the program, externships must consist of legal work under the direct supervision of an attorney at the host organization, and the placement organization must be pre-approved by the Law School.
+To qualify under the program, externships must consist of legal work under the direct supervision of an attorney at the host organization and pre-approved by the Law School.
 Once students have been accepted into the Semester-in-Practice Program, students then apply to the organization.

 Eligible students must: